 Keep in mind that not declaring your income sources while filing for UI or not reporting any income you receive during subsequent weeks during which you receive benefits, may result in severe consequences.

 Things to keep in mind

 Unemployment insurance is a social welfare program conducted jointly by the state and federal governments.
 The idea to provide temporary financial assistance to those who really need it.
-While there is no conflict in collecting both UC and Social Security, it is vital that you continue to fulfil the eligibility criteria laid down by the UC rules.
+While there is no conflict in collecting both UC and Social Security, it is vital that you continue to fulfill the eligibility criteria laid down by the UC rules.
 And one of those rules is that you actively seek new job opportunities.
 If you are indisposed to work further, you may not be able to claim UI.
 Speak with your agency.
-They will guide and advise you all matters regarding UC.
+They will guide and advise you on all matters related to UC.

 The bottom line

 As long as both agencies are notified about the income received from each other, there is no conflict in collecting UI and social security together.
-It is a sad truth that during difficult economic times often leave millions of senior citizens unemployed and often social security benefits are not sufficient to cover basic needs.
+It is a sad truth that during difficult economic times, often millions of senior citizens are left unemployed and often social security benefits are not sufficient to cover the basic needs.

 Remember, you can collect UC only if you satisfy all the rules, including base period wages.
 You can read more about UC eligibility criteria to know more.
 Alternately, you can also make use of the eligibility checker tool, to get an idea of whether or not you will qualify for UC.
 The UC filing process is quite easy and can be done online.